 The Turkish are a welcoming people that will be happy to have you.
-Whether in the bustling city of Istanbul, or the less populated outskirts of the country, a teaching job is waiting for you.
+Whether in the bustling city of Istanbul, or the less populated outskirts of the country, you will be able to teach English in Turkey jobs.
 It is a great opportunity to grow your teaching skills and get prepared to teach abroad again.

-If you want to learn more about teaching ESL in Turkey, keep reading!
+If you want to learn more about how to teach English in Turkey and find English teaching jobs in Turkey, keep reading!

 Teaching English in Turkey